Trevor Gaskins

+College career

+As a freshman at Ole Miss, Gaskins averaged 5.9 points, 1.5 rebounds, and 1.1 assists per game, earning Southeastern Conference (SEC) All-Freshman honors.
+On November 7, 2008, he tore the anterior cruciate ligament in his left knee at practice, forcing him to miss his sophomore season.

+After earning his bachelor's degree at Ole Miss, Gaskins filed a waiver with the NCAA to play a graduate season at Louisiana Tech.

+Professional career

 On February 27, 2018, Gaskins signed with the Israeli team Maccabi Haifa for the rest of the season, joining his former college teammates Zach Graham and Reginald Buckner.
 Five days later, he made his debut in an 82–77 win over Hapoel Tel Aviv, scoring 17 points off the bench.

+In 2024, Gaskins joined El Calor de Cancún, an expansion team in the Liga Nacional de Baloncesto Profesional in Mexico.

 The Basketball Tournament

 In 2017, Gaskins played for Ole Hotty Toddy of The Basketball Tournament.
 Gaskins' team was upset in the first round of the tournament by team NC Prodigal Sons.
 The Basketball Tournament is an annual $2 million winner-take-all tournament broadcast on ESPN.